aplz/aplz.github.io/resources/index.md

 For getting into Natural Language Processing, here's a [list of academic resources, code and conferences worth checking out](../_posts/2020-08-27-getting-into-nlp.md).

-For ~~bleeding edge~~ recent, state of the art content, also refer ot the authors below.
+For ~~bleeding edge~~ recent, state of the art content, also refer to the authors below.

 * [Cassie Kozyrkov](https://medium.com/@kozyrkov), Machine Learning, Data Science, also Leadership
 * [Daniel Tunkelang](https://medium.com/@dtunkelang), Information Retrieval, Search